panda-re/panda/panda/docs/manual.md

     tar -xvf <output_name>.rr2

-For older recordings use the `scripts/rrpack.py`, to pack an old recording into the old packed record/replay format use:
+For older recordings use the `scripts/rrpack.py`.
+To pack an old recording into the old packed record/replay format use:

     scripts/rrpack.py <name>